AndreiFabon/AndreiFabon/README.md

 <h1 align="center">Hi!
 I'm Andrei Fabon👋</h1>
-I'm a 2nd-year Computer Science AI specialization student with a passion for <b>Cybersecurity</b> and <b>AI</b>.
+I'm a 2nd-year Computer Science student with a passion for <b>Cybersecurity</b>.
 Welcome to my GitHub profile! 🚀

 ---

 ## 📚 **About Me**
-- **Education:** 2nd Year Computer specialization in AI student at the University of Alberta (Mouthful I know).
+- **Education:** 2nd Year Computer student at the University of Alberta.
 - **Current Roles:**
   - 🎯 **Vice President (External)** at **CHADS (Cyber Security, Hacking, and Digital Security Club)**
     - **Challenge Developer** for *Hack The Computer Open the Box (HTCOB)*—designing hands-on cybersecurity challenges.